 - Food Purchases, Intakes, and Dietary Quality

 Mary Kay Fox is a nationally recognized expert in nutrition, childhood obesity, and school food environments.
-She is also Mathematica's area leader for nutrition policy.
+She is also Mathematica's director for nutrition policy research.

 Fox currently directs an evaluation of the Harlem Children’s Zone’s Healthy Living Initiative, an obesity prevention and treatment program implemented in child care centers, schools, and afterschool programs.
 She also directs the fourth School Nutrition Dietary Assessment study, a national study of school meal programs that is collecting data from more than 900 schools, and the Food and Nutrition Service WIC-Medicaid II project, which is assessing the impact of participation in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program on birth outcomes and Medicaid costs.